Hiroekisnothere/Familyspeedwagons.github.io/README.md

     <!-- Home Section -->
     <section id="home" class="section section-content active">
     <h2>Home</h2>
+    <p>For the JS section what i managed to do is i made that when each section gets reloaded it doesn't keep going back to the home page.
+And for the whole code itself i didn't use any template due to it being a bit more confusing for me for some reason so i managed to write this whole script with some trial and error for the past few weeks since you announce the final project.
+And used a few references from youtube and your modules on how to make a few things. </p>
     <p>Welcome, car enthusiasts, to the world of Family Speed Wagons!
 Whether you're a seasoned station wagon fan or new to the scene, this website is the perfect place for you.
 Here, we explore everything about these versatile and performance-driven cars that have captured the hearts of car lovers around the globe.
 From high-performance models to unique estate builds, you'll find content that caters to all your wagon-related interests.</p>
-	<p>For the JS section what i managed to do is i made that when each section gets reloaded it doesn't keep going back to the home page.</p>
     <p>Join us as we delve into a growing community of car aficionados, sharing stories, specs, and personal experiences of the best family-friendly speed wagons!</p>
 </section>